Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Introduction

+Weak conjunction ($\together$) and sequential composition ($\Seq$) can be used to combine commands into a specification, for example, the Jones-style specification (\ref{ex-rem-from-set}) is represented by the following command.

-in which ``$\refsto$'' is the refinement relation, where $c \refsto d$ means command $c$ is refined (or implemented) by command $d$.
-A weak conjunction $c \together d$ behaves as both commands $c$ and $d$, unless either $c$ or $d$ aborts, in which case $c \together d$ aborts.
-In (\ref{quintuple-as-refinement}) the weak conjunction requires that both the guarantee $g$ and the postcondition $q$ are satisfied by $c$ unless either the precondition $p$ does not hold initially or the rely condition fails to hold for an environment step at some point, in which case the whole specification reduces to $\Abort$ from that point.
-The precondition and rely have no effect if $p$ holds initially and $r$ holds for all environment steps and hence in this case the behaviour must satisfy both guarantee $g$ and postcondition $q$.
-The advantage of representing these constructs as separate commands is that one can develop laws for each construct on its own as well as in combination with other constructs.
+The weak conjunction requires that both the guarantee and the postcondition are satisfied by an implementation unless either the precondition does not hold initially or the rely condition fails to hold for an environment step at some point, in which case the whole specification aborts from that point.
+The precondition and rely have no effect if the precondition holds initially and the rely condition holds for all environment steps and hence in this case the behaviour must satisfy both guarantee for every program step and postcondition between the initial and final states overall.

+The advantage of representing relies and guarantees as separate commands is that one can develop laws for each construct in isolation as well as in combination with other constructs.
 For example, Jones noted that strengthening a guarantee is a refinement.
-In our theory, strengthening a guarantee corresponds to refining $(\guar{g_1})$ by $(\guar{g_2})$ if relation $g_1$ contains in $g_2$, i.e.\ $g_1 \supseteq g_2$.
-Because the guarantee command is defined in terms of the primitives of the core theory, the proof of this law can be conducted within that theory.
-Note that this law is expressed just in terms of the guarantee command, unlike the equivalent law using quintuples, which has to refer to extraneous pre, rely and post conditions and needs to be proven in term of their semantics.
+In our theory, strengthening a guarantee corresponds to the refinement of $\guar{g_1}$ to $\guar{g_2}$, if relation $g_1$ contains in $g_2$, i.e.\ $g_1 \supseteq g_2$.
+Note that this law is expressed just in terms of the guarantee command, unlike the equivalent law using four-tuples of pre/rely/guar/post conditions, which must refer to extraneous (unchanged) pre/rely/post conditions and needs to be proven in term of their semantics. \footnote{The single law given by Jones allows preconditions and rely conditions to be weakened and guarantees and postconditions to be strengthened.
+We prefer to treat these as four separate laws because commonly only one of these conditions is modified.}